PhD projects

 Rebecca Solovej

 While there has been a growth in non-governmental Search and rescue (SAR) activities on the Mediterranean Sea since 2014, there has also been an increase in border violence against migrants due to a change in political focus in the EU from rescuing to securitization of European borders.
-My PhD project researches the consequences of border violence and border control in the Mediterranean Sea for humanitarian Search and Rescue (SAR) activities.
-I examine the ethical, moral, political, and emotional dilemmas humanitarian rescuers experience during SAR activities in the Mediterranean Sea, and how humanitarian practices develop and change in response to border violence against migrants.
+Rebeccas PhD project researches the consequences of border violence and border control in the Mediterranean Sea for humanitarian Search and Rescue (SAR) activities. she examines the ethical, moral, political, and emotional dilemmas humanitarian rescuers experience during SAR activities in the Mediterranean Sea, and how humanitarian practices develop and change in response to border violence against migrants.
 Such violence includes illegal pushbacks, sexual and gender-based violence, detention, deterrence, expulsion, human rights violations, and migrant deaths.
 The project contributes new knowledge about how the 'humanitarian crisis' in the Mediterranean Sea is understood, experienced, and negotiated in humanitarian SAR work.
 The project is based on ethnographic fieldwork among humanitarian SAR organizations in Sicily and NGO work in Berlin

 Supervisor: Anja Simonsen, Associate Professor, University of Copenhagen